rafayethossain/rafayethossain.github.io/_posts/2018-08-05-Introduction-to-Software-Testing.md

 ### Essential Software Testing Tools for Beginners

-While there are hundreds of tools, here are a few industry-standard ones to know:
+Navigating the vast landscape of software testing tools can be daunting for newcomers.
+To help you get started, here are a few industry-standard tools that are widely used and highly recommended for beginners:

 *   **Test Management:** [Jira](https://www.atlassian.com/software/jira), [TestRail](https://www.gurock.com/testrail/)
 *   **Automation Testing:** [Selenium](https://www.selenium.dev/), [Cypress](https://www.cypress.io/)